Effilab/bing_ads_ruby_sdk/README.md

 * Set the default SDK version in lib/bing_ads_ruby_sdk/version.rb

 ### Specs
 After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake spec` to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.
+Then, run `rake spec` to run unit tests.

-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+If you want to run the integration tests they are in the `spec/examples/` folders.
+Remember that these will create real accounts and entities in Microsoft Advertising so take care to check your account spending settings.

+Here's how to run the tests:
+* Make sure you have the token as described above
+* Put your Client ID, Developer Token, and Parent Customer ID in the methods with the same names in `spec/examples/examples.rb`
+* Run the specs in order, for example:
+  * `bundle exec spec spec/examples/1_...`, at the end of the spec there will be a message at the end about copying an ID into `spec/examples/examples.rb`
+  * `bundle exec spec spec/examples/2_...`
+  * keep repeating until you have run all the specs in `spec/examples`

 ## Contributing